-Embarkation on the fishing Introduce yourself to the master vessel Present professional ID and legal mandate Provide a short brief on the inspection process Request • cooperation copy of AREP authorization of antry Diago to work authorisation of entry Place to work documents.
-Vessel details and flag State Verify registration • authenticity/validity of vessel's documents against the specimens / AREP. cross reference vessel's marks / characteristics with information in the vessel's documents and ICCAT.
-Name, address of owners, Cross reference to the details provided in the AREP. beneficial owner, operators authorised vessels and if available from the IMO number.
+Embarkation on the fishing Introduce yourself to the master vessel Present professional ID and legal mandate Provide a short brief on the inspection process Request cooperationcopy of AREPauthorisation of entry Place to work Request master to provide a place to work to analyse documents.
+Vessel details and flag State Verify registration authenticity/validity of vessel's documents against the specimens / AREP. cross reference vessel's marks / characteristics with information in the vessel's documents and ICCAT.
+Name, address of owners, beneficial owner, operators Cross reference to the details provided in the AREP.
+Verify discrepancies against the ICCAT lists of authorised vessels and if available from the IMO number.
 Name, address of master, fishing master and agent Request ID of the master, the fishing master, and the agent.
 Cross reference with the information that was provided in the AREP.
-VMS unit, power and Check if VMS installed on-board for vessel above 15 meters, tamper proof seals, power supply connections and transponder inspection back-up power, LED lights ON, input cables, antenna.
+VMS unit, power and transponder inspection Check if VMS installed on-board for vessel above 15 meters, tamper proof seals, power supply connections and back-up power, LED lights ON, input cables, antenna.
 Status in RFMO Verify status on RFMO's authorized list and on its IUU list.
 Authorisation to fish (ATF) Check ATF from flag State/CPC and fishing licence from Coastal State: authenticity, validity, area of operation, gear, and against specimens.
 Verify if there is any modification made on ATF.
 Transhipment authorisations Verify authenticity, validity, and area of operation of the ATT.
 Transhipment information Review documentation of all transhipments. concerning donors' vessels Verify the status of the donor's vessels on the ICCAT authorized list and the IUU list.